Ammar-cheema/Microsoft-Clone/README.md

 In this we just clone the microsoft official website.

-to run this use just open it on the browser.
+to run this you just open it on the browser.